-About the easiest plant in the world to grow is a shamrock.
+One of the easiest plants in the world to grow is a shamrock.
 Shamrocks can grow four-leaf clovers.
-As a matter of fact, my niece is known for being able to find four-leaf clovers.
-She must be a lucky girl.
+Interestingly, my niece is known for finding four-leaf clovers.

-These grassy plants with bright green shamrock-shaped leaves and delicate white flowers bloom continually through the year.
+These plants with bright green shamrock-shaped leaves and delicate white or yellow flowers bloom continually throughout the year.
 They are easy to care for because they are kind of like a weed.
 Once they take root, they keep growing and spread if not in a container.

-If you have a plant in a pot, put them in a sunny spot, water them when you remember, and you will be rewarded.
+If you have a plant in a pot, put them in a sunny spot, water them when you remember, and reap the rewards.

-Shamrocks are plants that die and come back and should be trimmed.
-The stems turning brown and withering after blooming (you can just snap these bits off), but they’re really hard to kill, even when you think you’ve killed them, just keep watering, and the plant almost always comes back.
+Shamrocks are plants that die and come back and trimmed as needed.
+The stems turn brown and withe after blooming.
+No worries.
+You snap these bits off, but they’re hard to kill.
+You think you’ve killed them, keep watering, and the plant almost always comes back.

 Speaking of hard-to-kill beauties, try a philodendron.
-These viny plants can have solid green or variegated leaves and will survive in the high or low light.
+These viny plants can have solid green or variegated leaves and will survive in high or low light.
 Water it when the leaves get droopy.
-It has been reported that it can go up to a month without water and if treated with a little more care it will climb all over whatever you put it on.
+The plant can go up to a month without water, and if treated with a little more care, it will climb all over whatever you put it on.

-I discovered that the strong plant can do well in low light.
-If I place my plant in higher light, it overshadows its potential.
-I noticed it grew faster than its usual doodle-daddle speed.
+I discovered that my plant does well in low light.
+If I place it in a higher light, it overshadows its potential.
+It grew faster than its usual doodle-daddle speed.

-I always keep my plant away from any hot direct sun, especially in the afternoon, as the plant will burn.
+I always keep my plant away from any hot, direct sunlight, especially in the afternoon, as the plant will burn.